BalaMungala/Sentiment-Analysis/README.md

 NOTE:

-      check the "Sentimental Analysis.jpg" for understanding the concept and check "Classification-Steps.png" for understanding the classification process and concept
+      check the "SentimentalAnalysis.jpg" for understanding the concept and check "Classification-Steps.png" for understanding the classification process and concept